-The rapid growth of consumer demand for mobile devices, including smartphones, tablets and portable PCs, is currently driving the electronics industry and, as a result, the semiconductor industry as well.
-Contained within each of these latest consumer devices are advanced semiconductors that are helping enable the features consumers want in device performance, such as battery management and speed, at a lower cost.
+The rapid growth of consumer demand for mobile devices, including smartphones, tablets and wearable devices, is currently driving the electronics industry and, as a result, the semiconductor industry as well.
+Contained within each of these latest consumer devices are advanced semiconductors that are helping enable the features consumers want in device performance, such as smaller product form factors, lower power requirements, bigger and brighter screens and speed, at a lower cost.
 Alongside this market growth, the industry continues to witness a high rate of change in technology, with the emergence of new techniques and architectures in production today, such as three-dimensional ("3-D") transistors, advanced patterning lithography and semiconductors with critical dimensions at 28 nanometer and below.
 KLA-Tencor's inspection and measurement technologies play a key role in enabling the success of our customers' advanced semiconductor manufacturing processes.